What is Reneging?

 Turning down a previously accepted offer comes with its own consequences, which you should be ready to face.
 Depending on how you communicate the decision, you may have a hard time getting a job with the same employer in the future.

-The employer may also contact other recruiters to discourage them from recruiting you into the company.
+The employer may also contact other recruiters to discourage them from recruiting you into their company.
 Approach the conversation with civility and express your gratitude to the employer for offering you an opportunity.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.